10 Must-Do Spring Bucket List Activities in Cambridge

 Spring blooms are at their peak, making it the perfect time to stroll through Cambridge’s stunning gardens.
 Check out the Urban Park Roof Garden or Picasso’s sculpture in Bergstrom Garden at MIT.
 Or check out our guide for 10 gardens to visit in Cambridge to see nature in full bloom.

-Spring in Cambridge is bursting with energy, and there's no better time to get out and explore.
-While you’re visiting Cambridge, download the Scavify app to get rewarded for exploring!
-Our citywide scavenger hunt takes you through Cambridge’s historical firsts and revolutionary landmarks, like Fort Washington, the last remaining Revolutionary War fortification in the Boston area.
-Don't forget to tag us in your adventures!
+Spring in Cambridge is bursting with energy, and there’s no better time to get out and explore.
+Don’t forget to tag us in your adventures!

 More from Insider